 The school's Special Educational Needs Co-ordinator (SENCO), is Lisa Bitri.
-She has been a SENCO at Meon Juniors since 2010.
+She has been a SENCO at Meon Juniors since 2010 and is now working across Meon Infants as well.
 She is a member of the school's Senior Leadership Team (SLT).

-The school's SEN/Inclusion governor is Mr Justin Butcher and can be contacted via the school office.
+The school's SEN/Inclusion governor is Mrs Zoe Williams and can be contacted via the school office.

 All teachers have a general knowledge and understanding of SEN through their initial teacher training.
-Through their continuing professional development and previous experience, the teaching staff at Meon Junior between them have a knowledge and understanding of:
+Through their continuing professional development and previous experience, the teaching staff at Meon Infant between them have a knowledge and understanding of: